gitpitch/gitpitch/PITCHME.md

 - Multiple Themes And More
 - <span style="color: #e49436">Plus...</span>
 - Your Slideshow Is Part Of Your Project
-- Under Git Version Control Within Your GitHub Repo
+- Under Git Version Control Within Your Git Repo

 #HSLIDE